salmiah-ls/Northwind-MySQL/README.md

 # Northwind Database - MySQL version

 ## Description
-I created this sample Northwind Database for beginners who want learn about SQL from [W3Schools](https://www.w3schools.com/sql/default.asp).
+I created this sample Northwind Database for beginners who want learn about MySQL from [W3Schools](https://www.w3schools.com/mysql/default.asp).
 Since I work with MySQL, so I modify the syntax accordingly.
 I work with MySQL version 8.0.27.

 There are several differences:
 - in W3Schools, **CustomerID** column in **Customers** table uses `SMALLINT` as datatype, but here I use `CHAR(5)` following the original database.